pkarsy/AutomaticSchoolBellTimer/README.md

 Optional stuff some of them may be of interest to you.

+## How to power OFF the module
+Unplug the USB charger.
+The ON/OFF button as we have seen, only disables the output of the SSR or Relay.

+## How to disable the bell by software.
+DONT DO IT. the idea for this Timer is to be used by any person/teacher in the school.
+Use the ON/OFF button for this task.
+If you really insist on doing this by software set the duration to 0.
+But then the ON/OFF button will do nothing and probably the timer seems to be broken.

 ## More than 1 timetable/bells
 in autoexec.be we can

 TTPIN2 = 12 # Can be the same or different pin
 The second timetable can be for example on some special classes on friday afternoon

-If you need to ring a diiferent bell you have to install a second SSR
+If you need to ring a diiferent bell you have to install a second SSR.
+TTPIN2 must be set accordingly.<br>
+TTPIN3 TTPIN4 also work.

 ## Optional indicator LED
 You need something like this